SSH

 #Port 22

-If we uncomment it and change the SSH number, it will no longer go to port 22, which is its default port, and will go to the port number specified there.
+If we uncomment it and change the SSH port number, SSH will no longer use port 22, which is its default port, and will instead use the port number specified there.

-We can copy files by SSH using the scp (secure copy) command, the syntax is as follows
+We can copy files via SSH using the scp (secure copy) command.
+For this, the syntax is

 scp &ltpath local file&gt &ltuser&gt@&ltIP&gt:&ltpath to save&gt